kaynor/agent-voir/README.md

 ---

-** This project uses Agent Bots to design and code features for this project.
+**[Kailash Aynor] This project uses Agent Bots to design and code features for this project.